Pure Joy. Family Style. With some precautions in 2021.

-If you or a family member answer “yes” to any of these questions, please do not put our employees and other customers at risk and come back another day when you feel better.
-Any deposit will be returned.
+If you or family members have any COVID-19 symptoms: please do not put our staff and other guests at risk, and come back another day when you feel better.

 Can we still visit Santa?

-Yes, Santa will interact with guests from a safe distance, rather than allowing them to sit on his knee.
+Yes, Santa interacts with guests from a safe distance, rather than allowing them to sit on his knee.

 Are the reindeer going to be available to feed and visit?

-Yes, Santa’s reindeer will greet guests in small groups at a time.
-Masks will be required to enter the Reindeer Rendezvous for the protection and safety of the reindeer.
+Yes, Santa’s reindeer greet guests in small groups at a time.

 Will you have live entertainment this season?